-As you’ve probably heard, the only things new about social media are the fancy tools.
-Beyond the tech, social networking is the same thing we’ve been doing for more than a century here at Western: engaging with our communities.
-And that’s something you’re undoubtedly good at, or you wouldn’t be here.
+Social networking, whether in-person or on Facebook, is the same thing we’ve been doing for more than a century at Western: engaging with our communities.
+That’s something you’re undoubtedly good at, or you wouldn’t be here.

-Whether you’re in charge of the social media presence for a Western entity or you’re using social media to enhance the classroom experience, you’ll find these guidelines helpful in navigating today’s rapidly shifting world.
+Whether you’re in charge of the social media presence for a Western entity or using social media to enhance the classroom experience, these guidelines will be helpful in navigating today’s rapidly shifting social media world.

 Social Media Training